Ring Alarm (1st Generation) Installation Guide

 What is self monitoring?

-If you skip Assisted Monitoring, your Ring Alarm will be self monitored.
+If you skip Alarm Calls, your Ring Alarm will be self monitored.
 In an emergency, your Alarm will sound, but it won’t signal the monitoring service, and your emergency contacts won’t receive automated calls notifying them about the emergency.
-If you choose self monitoring now, you can go back and sign up for Assisted Monitoring at any time.
+If you choose self monitoring now, you can go back and sign up for Alarm Calls at any time.

 When an alarm signal is received, the monitoring service will call your list of emergency contacts - people you trust to answer the call and take care of your home in case you can’t be reached.